-- Give the client a pen or pencil and open the Client Workbook to the appropriate exercise whenever the instructions ask you to. - It is suggested that each exercise be done for the indicated length of time each day, as detailed in the instructions for each exercise. - Show the client where to mark the answers. - Read the instructions in the boxes to the client.
-(Any instructions that are not in a box are for your information.) - Mark the exercise according to the instructions for each exercise. - Tell the client what rating he or she achieved and how this compares with the day(s) before, so that the client gets feedback on how he or she is improving. - Show the client how to complete the rating charts.
+- Give the client a pen or pencil and open the Client Workbook to the appropriate exercise whenever the instructions ask you to. - Show the client where to mark the answers. - Read the instructions in the boxes to the client. - Mark the exercise according to the instructions for each exercise. - Show the client how to complete the rating charts.
 (These charts provide a quick and easy way of monitoring progress and can be referred to by yourself and the client whenever you like.)
 After reading the instructions to the client, ask him or her to predict how well he or she will perform on the exercise.
 After completing the exercise, ask the client to rate how well he or she actually performed.
 Use the rating charts provided before each exercise in the Client Workbook to keep a record.
 You may find it useful to discuss the importance of prediction and evaluation in task performance.
 The ability to develop accurate self-perception is a crucial skill. - Give encouragement and feedback to the client after each exercise. - Do not feel bound by the instructions that are given for each exercise.
-For instance, if you need to allow longer time gaps, do it.
-If certain exercises are too easy, then drop them and do extra work on those that are difficult.
 Adjust things to suit your own situation.
 Personalize things for your client. - Involve the client in any adjustment decisions.
 The client may prefer to have some easy exercises because he or she can succeed at them.
 Also, on certain types of problems, the client may be unable to do the more difficult ones, and no amount of practice will overcome this.
 The client should skip these exercises. - After each exercise, discuss the following questions with the client: - 1.
 What skill was this exercise addressing? - 2.
 What was the goal of this exercise? - 3.
 How did you do on this exercise? - 4.
 How might this exercise help you in everyday activities? - Chart the client's performance on the Exercise Performance Summary, on the following page.